 On the day of your procedure, a nurse will place an intravenous (IV) line in one of your veins.
 You will get fluids through your IV.
 You will also get medication to help make you more comfortable during your procedure.

 To place the stent, your doctor will first insert a cystoscope (thin, flexible tube with a camera) through your urethra (the small tube that carries urine from your bladder to outside your body) and into your bladder.
 They will use the cystoscope to find the opening where your ureter connects to your bladder.
 Once they can see this opening, your doctor will thread a ureteral stent through the cystoscope and into your ureter.
 After the stent is in place, the cystoscope will be removed.Back to top

 After your procedure, you will be taken to the recovery area, called the Post-Anesthesia Care Unit (PACU).
 A nurse will check your pulse, breathing, and blood pressure regularly.
 If you feel any pain, your doctor may prescribe pain medication to help you feel more comfortable.

 You will stay in the PACU until you’re fully awake.
 Once you’re awake, your nurse will go over your discharge instructions with you before you go home.

 It’s important to drink more water than usual for the first 24 hours after your procedure.
 Drink 8 to 10 (8-ounce) glasses of water.

 Don’t do any physically demanding activities for the first 24 hours after your procedure.
-Examples of demanding activities include lifting objects heavier than 15 pounds (6.8 kilograms) or any activities that use your abdominal muscles.
-After 24 hours, you can resume your normal activities.Back to top
+Examples of demanding activities include lifting objects heavier than 15 pounds (6.8 kilograms) or any activities that use your abdominal muscles (abs).
+After 24 hours, you can go back to doing your normal activities.Back to top

 While You Have Your Stent

-After your stent placement procedure, you may feel a “pulling” sensation during urination.
+After your stent placement procedure, you may feel a “pulling” sensation when you urinate (pee).
 You may also have:

 - Frequent urination, which is the need to urinate more often than usual.